thomasforth/MS4Plugin/README.md

 * Camera roll recognition is supported by a completely new function and demonstrated in the demo app.

 This release drops support for Android 2.x.
 Users who require this should use the [Moodstocks v3.7 phonegap plugin](https://github.com/Moodstocks/moodstocks-phonegap-plugin).
 Android Studio is not supported; Phonegap is the barrier to this.

-##### Camera issues
-On 2015/04/15 the package id of the default cordova camera plugin changed from org.apache.cordova.camera to cordova-plugin-camera.
-We have updated our plugin and this should cause no problem but is worth noting.

 #### Major architecture changes (Android)
 Separate tasks for scanning and the main UI have been replaced with a single task containing multiple fragments -- one for Manual Scanning, one for Automatic Scanning, and one for the phonegap webview.
 The main task contains the Moodstocks Scanner object and handles synchronisation.
 The phonegap webview is loaded on application launch and scanner fragments are loaded when required and destroyed when closed.